For more information, contact Ed Meece, Parking Program Manager, 406-582-2903; email@example.com

-In early May, the City of Bozeman will deploy cutting-edge technology that completely changes how public parking is managed and enforced in Bozeman.
+In early May, the City of Bozeman began deployment of cutting-edge technology that completely changes how public parking is managed and enforced in Bozeman.
 With $500,000 in funding from the Downtown Tax Increment Finance District, the Parking Services Division is replacing the current access/payment equipment at the Bridger Park Downtown Garage, and changing enforcement, appeal, and business office operations.
 At the core of this project is a transition to License Plate Recognition (LPR) technology.
 Bozeman's new LPR system uses virtual rather than paper or sticker permits; increases the speed and accuracy of enforcement; and provides citizens the ability to manage their parking needs through an on-line portal.

 The City's new parking technology uses the Flex data platform from T2 Systems, and is scalable to accommodate the needs of Bozeman's dynamic public parking system.
 The City of Bozeman is excited to introduce this new technology to our community, enhancing the public parking experience for citizens, businesses, and visitors.

 Customers will have the ability to manage their existing parking permits, join permit waiting lists, modify their information ( such as their address etc.), pay a citation, file an appeal, and look at a complete vehicle history (including permits, citations, and appeals) through the new online customer portal.